ricardoemerson/create-flutter-widgets-and-classes/README.md

 [![Downloads](https://vsmarketplacebadge.apphb.com/downloads/ricardo-emerson.create-flutter-widgets-and-classes.svg)](https://marketplace.visualstudio.com/items?itemName=ricardo-emerson.create-flutter-widgets-and-classes)
 [![Ratings](https://vsmarketplacebadge.apphb.com/rating-short/ricardo-emerson.create-flutter-widgets-and-classes.svg)](https://marketplace.visualstudio.com/items?itemName=ricardo-emerson.create-flutter-widgets-and-classes&ssr=false#review-details)

-This extension creates Flutter Stateless or Stateful Widgets, MobX Store and Classes.
+This extension creates Flutter Stateless or Stateful Widgets, MobX Store, Classes, Interfaces, and you can also apply to existing widgets the following wrappers:

+- `Wrap with Expanded`
+- `Wrap with Stack`
+- `Wrap with Positioned`
+- `Wrap with GestureDetector`
+- `Wrap with SingleChildScrollView`
+- `Wrap with SafeArea`
+- `Wrap with Form`
+- `Wrap with Observer`

 # Usage Examples

-You can create a Flutter Stateless or Stateful Widgets, MobX Store and Classes either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:
+You can create a Flutter Stateless or Stateful Widgets, MobX Store, Classes and Intefaces either by typing in the vscode command palette or by right-clicking any folder in the tree view and use the followed options:

+- `📄 Create Dart Interface`
-- `📄 Create Dart Class`
+- `📝 Create Dart Class`
 - `📦 Create Mobx Store`
 - `🔶 Create Flutter Stateless Widget`
 - `🔷 Create Flutter Stateful Widget`

-### All Commands (Ctrl+Shift+P or Cmd+Shift+P):
+## All Commands (Ctrl+Shift+P or Cmd+Shift+P):

 ![Usage](images/show-all-commands.png)

-### Mouse Right Click:
+## Mouse Right Click:

 ![Usage](images/usage-right-mouse-click.png)